Rohini-232/Java-Code-Snippets/README.md

 34. Implement a program to print character pattern
 35. Implement a program to print Diamond Pattern
 36. Implement a program to print Half Pyramid Pattern
+37. Implement a program to find smallest element in array